fusepoolP3/p3-literal-extraction-transformer/README.md

     * collect `[{subject},{lang}]` -> `{literal}` pairs
 * send transformation requests for the collected textual descriptions to the configured Information Extraction Transformer.
-    * The configured Information Extraction Transformer need to accept `text/plain` and input and return [Fusepool Annotation Model](https://github.com/fusepoolP3/overall-architecture/blob/master/wp3/fp-anno-model/fp-anno-model.md)
+    * The configured Information Extraction Transformer needs to accept `text/plain` as input and return [Fusepool Annotation Model](https://github.com/fusepoolP3/overall-architecture/blob/master/wp3/fp-anno-model/fp-anno-model.md)
     (FAM) data as RDF.
 * process extraction results for referenced entities and assigned topics and adds them as triples to the dataset.

-The Literals Extraction Transformer will generate multiple transformation request to the configured Literal Extraction Transformer.
+The Literals Extraction Transformer will generate multiple transformation requests to the configured Literal Extraction Transformer.
 As this process in expected to require considerable processing time the Literal Extraction Transformer uses the asynchronous Transformer workflow.